navi532/AIPlanet-HackathonX/README.md

 # AIPlanet-HackathonX
-Introducing HackathonX: a web platform for hosting/participating in hackathons.
-Hosts can create/post hackathons, manage entries; participants can enroll/submit code.
-Simple and efficient.
-Join us now!
+Welcome to HackathonX, a web-based platform for hosting and participating in hackathons.
+The platform allows authorized users to create and post hackathons with ease.
+Host users can add and edit details of the hackathon, as well as view and manage the submitted entries.
+On the other hand, participant users can enroll in hosted hackathons, submit their code or files, and view their entries.